eWaterCycle/ewatercycle-leakybucket/plugin_guide.md

 If you are making a new model, you can use the GenericForcing, which has a lumped and a gridded version available.

 Otherwise you will have to make your own custom forcing class.
-For more info on this, see the eWaterCycle documentation (**TODO: Add link to ewatercycle docs**).
+For more info on this, see [the eWaterCycle documentation on forcing.](https://ewatercycle.readthedocs.io/en/latest/user_guide.html#Forcing-data).

 ## eWaterCycle plugin entry-point: